nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 Primitive organisms like bacteria are *unicellular*, each organism is one cell and each cell is one organism, and they reproduce by copying their innards and splitting in two.

-A cell is a little bit like a computer.
+A single cell is a little bit like a tiny computer.

 There's an outer cell membrane which keeps the insides in and the outsides out.
 Inside there's a bunch of programs called *genes* which tell the cell how to make *proteins*, which are the working machinery of the cell.

-Proteins can stay within the cell or they can make little *channels* through the cell membrane, kind of like ports which selectively let specific molecules in and out of the cell.
+The cell interacts with the world through *channels* in the cell membrane, which are kind of like ports which selectively let specific molecules in and out of the cell.

 **Picture of DNA**